 Sparkling wine is best served chilled in a taller glass of wine to retain the gas and temperature it's known for.
 It is paired well with desserts, fruit, seafood, and salad or at the end of a meal.

 - Moscato (Dessert wine)

 - Fumé Blanc (White Zinfandel)

 - Sauvignon Blanc Sparkling Wine

-It's important to understand this when designing your menu, as diners will often want certain wines to be available for purchase with the menu items they decide to order.
+Pairing the perfect type of wine with food is a craft based on the flavor profile it contains.
+It's important to understand this when designing your restaurant's menu, as diners will often want certain wines selection to be available for purchase with the menu items they decide to order.

 Note: Spicy foods pair best with wines having a lower alcohol content.